fennel-ai/client/docs/pages/api-reference/sources.md

 ### Delta Lake

-Similar to Hudi, Fennel integrates with Delta Lkae via its S3 connector.
+Similar to Hudi, Fennel integrates with Delta Lake via its S3 connector.
 To use delta lake, simply set the `format` field to "delta" when configuring the S3 bucket.

 <pre snippet="api-reference/source#s3_delta_lake_source"></pre>